espressif/esp-matter/docs/en/certification.rst

   All the NetworkCommissioning commands are fail-safe required.
 If the commands fail with a ``FAILSAFE_REQUIRED`` status code.
 You need to send ``arm-fail-safe`` command and then send the NetworkCommissioning commands.

+  - ``TC-RR-1.1``

+  For more application endpoints with group cluster, need more nvs size to store group table, so if the ``TC-RR-1.1`` failed, can try to increase the nvs size. (`Related issue <https://github.com/project-chip/connectedhomeip/issues/32481>`__`)

+  Please note that the minimum NVS size required is 48 KB (0xC000) when using a single endpoint with a group cluster.

 .. _`esp-matter-mfg-tool`: https://github.com/espressif/esp-matter-tools/tree/main/mfg_tool
 .. _`chip-cert`: https://github.com/espressif/connectedhomeip/tree/master/src/tools/chip-cert/README.md